Jet Formation in 3D GRMHD Simulations of Bondi-Hoyle-Lyttleton Accretion: Approach

 We evolve our simulations in a scale-free fashion such that $G=M=c=\rhoinf=1$, with a maximum runtime of $t=50\,\ra/\vinf=10^5\,r_{\rm g}/c$.
 We set the non-relativistic Mach number of the wind to $\machinf=2.45$, the accretion radius to $\ra=200\rg$ and the magnetic field direction to $\hat{B}=\hat{z}$ in all simulations.
 We choose our value of $\machinf$ because a mildly supersonic wind is more likely than a highly supersonic wind in most realistic astrophysical applications.
+Our choice of $\machinf$ and $\ra$ also sets the sound speed, which is $c_\infty \approx 0.04$.
 We choose $\ra/\rg$ to be as large as computationally feasible: realistic values are $\ra\sim10^4-10^6\,\rg$, but this would take too long to simulate.
 Even then, in full GRMHD our simulated ratio of $\ra/\rg$ is as large as the highest resolution Newtonian hydrodynamic studies \citep[where $\rg$ is replaced by the `sink radius', ][]{xu_2019} and is substantially larger than in relativistic hydrodynamic studies, which reach about $\ra/\rg\sim17$ in 3D \citep{blakely_2015}.
 We present eight simulations where we primarily vary the value of the ambient gas-to-magnetic pressure ratio, $\beta_\infty$.
-While we typically explore an adiabatic index $\gamma=5/3$ and a dimensionless BH spin of $a=0.9$, we also consider $\gamma=4/3$ and $a=0$ in two of our simulations.
+We use an ideal gas equation of state, where we typically explore an adiabatic index $\gamma=5/3$, but in one simulation test $\gamma=4/3$.
+In most of our simulations, we use a dimensionless BH spin of $a=0.9$, but also consider $a=0$ in one of our simulations.
 We list our specific parameter choices for all simulations in Table \ref{table:sims}.
 Additionally, in Appendix \ref{app:bhl}, we present an unmagnetized BHL run that we compare with previous hydrodynamic results.